philou/philou.github.com/source/_posts/2018-02-20-why-you-should-start-a-team-coding-dojo-randori-right-now.markdown

 > 💡 Coding Dojo Randoris are a great lesson in Egoless Programming

 I hope I convinced you that you should start team coding dojo Randoris.
-In my next post, I'll go into more details about how to setup and run your first Randori.
-Don't miss it, [subscribe](https://feedburner.google.com/fb/a/mailverify?uri=PhilippeBourgau&loc=en_US) !
+In my [next post](/how-to-start-a-team-coding-dojo-randori-today/), I'll go into more details about how to setup and run your first Randori.